Skip to main content

 Acute Intermittent Porphyria

-What is Acute Intermittent Porphyria?
+What is Acute Intermittent Porphyria (AIP)?

 How is Acute Intermittent Porphyria diagnosed?

-How is AIP Inherited?
+How is AIP inherited?

 AIP is an autosomal dominant condition.
 Autosomal means that the defect is not on the chromosomes that determine sex, and dominant means that you only need to inherit one mutated gene to manifest the disease.
 The gene that causes AIP is called HMBS.